FERPA for Parents and Family

 Can the university disclose law enforcement unit records to parents and the public?

 Yes.
 The university may disclose information from its University Police Department to anyone—including parents or other law enforcement authorities—without the student’s consent.
 UPD records are exempt from the privacy restrictions of FERPA.
+However, exceptions to release under the Texas Public Information Act may prevent disclosure of this information.

 Can university officials share their observations of students with parents?

 Yes.
 Nothing in FERPA prohibits a university official from sharing with parents information that is based on that official’s personal knowledge or observation and that is not based on information contained in an education record.
-For example, FERPA would not prevent a faculty member from letting a parent know of his or her concern about their son or daughter that is based on the faculty member’s personal knowledge or observation.
+For example, FERPA would not prevent a faculty member from letting a parent know of his or her concern about their child that is based on the faculty member’s personal knowledge or observation.

 How does HIPAA apply to students’ education records?